joserincon0206/Multichannel-Registration/README.md

 # Multichannel-Registration
 Registration of multimodality cameras is very useful for detecting and tracking objects as you can have complementary information with different sensors.
 I am demonstrating that it is possible to perfectly align images from different sensors: depth, RGB, 850nm, 970 nm, etc.

-The Final Algorithm can be seen in Calibration.gif
+The Final Algorithm can be seen in ImageRegistrationFinal.gif

 The Steps for this process are: